ghent360/PrntrBoard/README.md

 Details
 ------
 I use the daily build of KiCad (soon to be released V5) - let me know if you have trouble opening the files.

-Once the design is validated I would add support for NUCLEO-144 kits, these have many mode available I/O pins, which would enable more extruders, SD-card and LCD screen utilities to be added.
-The downside is that they are quite big and I'm trying to limit the design to 10x10cm to reduce the cost of the PCB fabrication.
+The schematics uses hierarchical components, which was not supported in earlied versions of KiCad.

-The current desing is using 4 layer board, 6/6 mil clearance, 12 mil via hole size and 20 mil via diameter.
+The current PCB desing is using 4 layer board, 6/6 mil track width/clearance, 12 mil via hole size and 20 mil via diameter.

 There are two active branches:
-  + tmc2130 - the board design for TMC2130 series drivers
+  + tmc2130 - the board design for TMC2130 drivers
-  + master - the board design for TMC2660 drivers
+  + tmc2660 - the board design for TMC2660 drivers

 Both PCB designs use the QFP version of the driver ICs, because they can handle a bit more power.

 Status
 ------
-I have made prototypes of the TMC2130 board design (rev0) - the board has a few bugs, that are corrected in the rev1 version.
-Rev0 did not have LCD screen, it was added in Rev1.
-I'm trying to work-out the thermal design issues.
-Rev1 board have been ordered and the dev branch is now switched to Rev2.
-The thermocouple connectors are added Rev2.

-Tested circuits:
-  + Heater control
-  + Thermistor input
-  + Fan control
-  + Motor driver control (only E1)
-  + End stops

-Circuits that need verification:
-  + Stall guard alert from the motor driver
-  + Z probe
-  + LCD ubterface
-  + Thermocuple interface

-The TMC2660 branch status is: the rev0 board is fully routed and passes DRC checks.
-I have not made any prototypes of the board, because 2660 drivers are hard to find due to low stock levels at suppliers.
+I have re-designed the tmc2660 pcb.
+Incorporated changes I made from the tmc2130 branch.
+I ordered a batch of PCBs for validation.
+Still not happy with the layout of the E1 driver.
+I may reposition the E1 driver relative to the 5V input connector.
+I'm considering switching to JST connectors for the stepper motor drivers.

 Software
 ------